Hartvi/ChipChallengers/README.md

 ChipChallengers - physics chips and programming all in one

 ### TODO
+- `+` rotate the camera around the currently selected object or add an option for it

+### Done
 - `+++` split HUD into:
   - left side: display currently variable values
-    - TODO: hide the place-holder variable
+    - hide the place-holder variable
   - right side: display velocity and position
 - `++` HUD in playmode displaying current variable values
-- `+` rotate the camera around the currently selected object or add an option for it

-### Done
 - `++` get rid of `instanceProperties` in `VChip`
 - `+` Fixed changing chip type to display right away
 - `+` copy paste in editor - add the option to paste mirror-wise `ctrl+shift+v`